cocaine/cocaine-docs/doc/cocaine_internals/communication_protocol.md

 { message_type_1:[transaction description], message_type_2:[transaction description], ...}
 ```

-It is like a JSON object. ``Locator`` returns description of any service protocol in this form.
+``Locator`` returns description of any service protocol in this form.

-Keys are the numbers of methods in service dispatch table.

-Transaction description consists of 3 parts:
+It is like a JSON object.
+Keys are the numbers of methods in service dispatch table. ``[Transaction description]`` consists of 3 parts:
   * Message name.
 It is just a human readable name of message with ``message_type_ID`` that service waits at the beginning of transaction;
   * Messages that service waits after the first message;
   * Messages that service sends.